kyy13/pod-io/README.md

 * Reading a file saved for an endianness that differs from the host will incur a small performance overhead.

 #### Checksum
-* Choose between no checksum, `adler32` checksum, or `crc32` checksum when saving a file.
+* Choose between no checksum, `adler32` checksum, or `crc32` checksum and a starting 32-bit checksum value when saving and/or loading a file.
 * PODstore will automatically read and validate checksums on load.

 #### Compression Level